 08 of 10

-The best first French recipes to learn must be a simple chocolate soufflé.
+The best first French recipes to learn must be a simple individual chocolate soufflé.
 The soufflé is a magical, airy, delicious, and complex confection that perfectly rounds out any meal.
-Served fresh out of the oven, it delights young children through to impressing your dinner guests.Continue to 9 of 10 below.
+Served fresh out of the oven, it delights young children and impresses your dinner guests.Continue to 9 of 10 below.

 09 of 10